Greenland Photography Adventure and Tour 2019

 - Arctic wildlife, including whale watching at close range.

 - Tasiilaq is located in the “aurora belt” so the Northern Lights are a very good possibility to see and photograph.

 - Greenlandic Inuit people, culture, and villages (Tasiilaq, Tiniteqilaq, and Kuummiit).
 The Greenlandic villagers are some of the most friendly and accommodating people in the world.

 - Professional guiding and hands-on photography instruction.

 - Round trip air fare from Reykjavik, Iceland to Kulusuk, Greenland.

-- Round trip helicopter transfer from Kulusuk to Tasiilaq.
+- Round trip transfer from Kulusuk to Tasiilaq.

 - Airport transfer in Iceland from Keflavik to Reykjavik and back.